This is the complete retail marketing calendar for the year 2023.

 That’s why I’ve put together the most comprehensive month-by-month retail shopping event calendar you’ll find online.

 Including all the key sales dates for Amazon sellers and online shop owners alike.
 So you know exactly when and how to delight your shoppers and increase your sales in 2023.

 Let’s dive right in.

-Do you want a free copy of the 2021 marketing calendar as a printable PDF version?
-Simply scroll down to the bottom of the page or click here.
+Do you want a free copy of the 2023 marketing calendar as a printable PDF?

 With customers on the lookout for opportunities to spend their Christmas money and redeem gift cards, January is one of the most attractive months for online shoppers and sellers alike.
 Post-holiday sales attract savvy shoppers with an appetite to consume.
 And this can be a great opportunity to introduce your brand to new customers.

 Plus, most consumers spend on their new year’s resolutions.
 Veganuary and Dry January are the perfect opportunities to help shoppers with your products to achieve their goals.
 Right before Chocolate Cake Day arrives at the end of the month 😉

 Key dates in January:

 - 1st – 31st January – Dry January